-Dr. Willers' long-term goal is to contribute to the realization of "personalized" curative cancer therapy.
+Dr. Willers' long-term goal is to advance precision or "personalized" cancer therapy for patients with curable cancers.

 Al-Halabi H, Paetzold P, Sharp G, Olsen C, Willers H. A Contralateral Esophagus-Sparing Technique to Limit Severe Esophagitis Associated With Concurrent High-Dose Radiation and Chemotherapy in Patients With Thoracic Malignancies.
 IJROBP 2015;92:803-10

 Al-Halabi H, Sayegh K, Digamurthy S, Niemierko A, Piotrowska Z, Willers H, Sequist L. Pattern of Failure Analysis in Metastatic EGFR-Mutant Lung Cancer Treated with Tyrosine Kinase Inhibitors to Identify Candidates for Consolidation SBRT.
 J Thorac Oncol, 2015; 10:1601-7